abrenaut/posio/README.md

 # Posio

-A multiplayer geography game written using Flask-SocketIO.
+A multiplayer geography game using Websockets.

-Locate cities on a map and compete with other players to get the best answers.

 Visit [https://posio.abrenaut.com/](https://posio.abrenaut.com/) for a live demo.